Integration of Risk Management into Outsourcing Governance

 Training of employees and support during implementation

-"The integration of risk management into outsourcing governance is crucial for proactive and holistic management of outsourcing risks.
-Through our structured approach, we combine regulatory requirements with practical feasibility, creating a robust yet applicable framework for our clients."
+"The integration of risk management into outsourcing governance is crucial for proactive and comprehensive management of outsourcing risks.
+Through our structured approach, we combine regulatory requirements with practical feasibility, creating a solid yet applicable framework for our clients."

 Sarah Richter